pramotesupnoi/PDO-Simple-Class/README.md

 )
 ```

-If you want to set fetch style more than one value then you can use array to help you
+If you want to set pdo fetch style more than one value then you can simply use array
 ```
 $sql = "SELECT Name, BirthDate, Phone, Email FROM member WHERE MemberID = :id";
 $param = array(':id' => 1);